 Most of our London musicals and London plays take place at the Bridewell Theatre, where we are the resident theatre company.
-Our next shows at the Bridewell are Love!
-Valour!
-Compassion!
-(5-9 July 2022) and A Midsummer Night’s Dream (14-24 September 2022).
+Our next shows at the Bridewell are Just So (5-9 March 2024) and Richard III (8-18 May 2024).

 The Bridewell Theatre opened in 1994, breathing new life and purpose into a long derelict Victorian swimming pool.
 Currently it is a “receiving house” — just about anyone can hire the facilities and put on a show here.

 The Bridewell's programme includes shows by amateurs, professionals, colleges, opera companies, magicians and lecturers.
 Since 2005, it has hosted Lunchbox, a bite-sized slot where local City workers bring their own food and drink to a 45-minute performance.
 Sedos became the Bridewell's resident theatre company in 2012.

 St Bride Foundation, established in 1891, brings together exhibition spaces, a theatre, educational centre and one of the world’s most significant collections of typography and historical printed reference.
 It also provides facilities for conference and events.